Circumstances are different for students and this can affect the fees you pay to study with Alpine Institute.

 Individuals wishing to access Alpine Health’s short courses and training programs a fee for service charge will apply.
 The course calendar details fees applicable for each available short course or training program.
 These fees are not levied against Alpine Health staff.

-Alpine Institute applies a materials and amenities fees per student for each nationally recognised certificate based course enrolled within.
-This fee covers access to copiers, computers and training facilities for the duration of the course.
+Alpine Institute applies a materials and services fees per student for each nationally recognised certificate based course enrolled within.
+This fee covers access to required text books, computers and training facilities for the duration of the course.

-The materials and amenities fee is detailed within the Fee Schedule.
+The materials and services fee is detailed within the Fee Schedule.

 Students experiencing difficulty paying course fees can contact the Student Administration Officer to explore options that may assist with enrolment.
 Options may include scheduled payments and government subsides.